openstack/mistral/doc/source/main_features.rst

      task2:
        action: do_something data=<% task(task1).result %>

-Task called "task1" produces a result that contains a list of files in a user home folder of a host (both username and host are provided as workflow input) and task "task2" uses this data using YAQL expression "task(task1).result".
+The task called "task1" produces a result that contains a list of the files in a user's home folder on a host (both username and host are provided as workflow input) and the task "task2" uses this data using the YAQL expression "task(task1).result".
 "task()" here is a function registered in YAQL by Mistral to get information about a task by its name.

 Task affinity